Racial segregation in Canada: Quebec

-Before becoming a province, Quebec was known as New France, which was a French colony.
+Before becoming a province, Quebec was part of the French colony known as New France.
 As a French colony, slavery existed under Le Code Noir.
 This influenced later policies where black people were seen as inferior to white people.
 In the education system, black children were streamed into different careers, creating a segregated workforce.
 In the 1950s, black women were only permitted to settle in Quebec if they were domestic workers.

 In 1936, Fred Christie and another black acquaintance Emile King, were refused service at the York Tavern in the Forum in Montreal after watching a boxing match.
 Christie sued for $200 and won in provincial court.
 Christie was awarded $25 and the tavern was ordered to pay his court costs.
 The tavern owners successfully appealed.
 Christie took his case all the way to the Supreme Court of Canada in 1939.
 They dismissed his case, arguing that private businesses were able to discriminate based on race on their choosing.
 Few taverns in Saskatchewan, Ontario, and British Columbia allowed black visitors, and those that did had designated tables or side rooms for non-whites.